jundalisay/superb/content/en/social/economics/fallacies/simple-says-law.md

-24 Such are the concomitants of declining production, which are only to be remedied by frugality, intelligence, activity, and freedom.
+{{< s v="24">}} Such are the concomitants of declining production, which are only to be remedied by frugality, intelligence, activity, and freedom.

 > Our comment: Here, Say strangely says that recessions are caused by the producers producing less because of wastefulness, stupidity, laziness, or limitation by governments.
 All of these then causes demand to fall.
 Of these, only the last one is realistic, as seen in the Soviet Union, Cuba, Venezuela and North Korea.